AdobeDocs/analytics.en/help/components/metrics/average-time-on-site.md

 ---
 title: Average time on site
 description: The average amount of time a given dimension item existed between hits.
 feature: Metrics
 exl-id: bf9056e2-4f6d-4c4f-b641-d3146ce269ff
 ---
 # Average time on site

-The 'Average time on site' [metric](overview.md) show the the amount of time that passed between hits for a given dimension item.
+The 'Average time on site' [metric](overview.md) shows the amount of time that passed between hits for a given dimension item.
 This metric is helpful when you want to see average time spent for specific dimension items.
 You can also trend this metric over time to see how overall time spent changes.
 This metric displays in `HH:MM:SS` format.

 This metric is related to the [Time spent per visit](../dimensions/time-spent-per-visit.md) dimension.